rapiddweller/rapiddweller-benerator-ce/README.md

 ---

-## About Benerator (historical)
+## About Benerator

-rapiddweller Benerator is a model-driven test data generation tool designed to:
+rapiddweller Benerator is a model-driven test data generation tool, in production use since 2006, designed to:

 - Generate data that satisfies complex validity and distribution constraints.
 - Anonymize production data for testing and demos.